Chenango Canal Walking Tour

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-A different marker also named Chenango Canal Walking Tour (here, next to this marker); a different marker also named Chenango Canal Walking Tour (about 400 feet away, measured in a direct line); First Log Cabin (approx. ¼ mile away); Chenango Canal (approx. 0.3 miles away); 1789 (approx. 0.4 miles away); Railroad Yards (approx. half a mile away); a different marker also named Chenango Canal (approx. 0.9 miles away); Avery Power (approx. 1½ miles away).
+At least 8 other markers are within walking distance of this marker.
+A different marker also named Chenango Canal Walking Tour (here, next to this marker); a different marker also named Chenango Canal Walking Tour (about 400 feet away, measured in a direct line); Gateman’s Tower c.
+1907 (about 400 feet away); Chenango County World War II Memorial (approx. 0.2 miles away); First Log Cabin (approx. ¼ mile away); Chenango Canal (approx. 0.3 miles away); 1789 (approx. 0.4 miles away); Railroad Yards (approx. half a mile away).
 Touch for a list and map of all markers in Norwich.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 26, 2016, by Scott J. Payne of Deposit, New York.
-This page has been viewed 178 times since then and 11 times this year.
+It was originally submitted on April 26, 2016, by Scott J. Payne of Deposit, New York.
+This page has been viewed 275 times since then and 26 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on April 26, 2016, by Scott J. Payne of Deposit, New York. • Bill Pfingsten was the editor who published this page.